 You have the right to:

-• To know what personal data we have recorded;
+- to know what personal data we have recorded;

-• to have personal data amended or deleted;
+- to have personal data amended or deleted;

-• request a restriction on the processing of personal data;
+- request a restriction on the processing of personal data;

-• asking us to transfer personal data to another party;
+- asking us to transfer personal data to another party;

 About this privacy statement

-We may change this privacy statement, for example when we start processing more or different personal data, or when we are obliged to do so under privacy laws and regulations.
+We may amend this privacy statement, for example when we start processing more or different personal data, or when we are obliged to do so under privacy laws and regulations.
 We advise you to regularly take note of any changes.
 Previous versions of the privacy statement can always be requested.

-This version was created on 25May 2018
+This version was made on 25May 2018

 A question or request?